kaiqa/nodejs-mysql-bstrp-hbs-docker/README.md

 PMA_ARBITRARY	when set to 1 connection to the arbitrary server will be allowed PPMA_HOST	define address/host name of the MySQL server PMA_PORT	define port of the MySQL server

+## docker notes:
+One liner to stop / remove all of Docker containers:

+docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)

+ docker-compose up -d